Crappy strip becomes proud entry way

 At the water’s edge…

-The Molenvlietpark will be developed in the wedge between country estate Drievliet, the Rotterdamsebaan and the Molensloot.
-In the park, a large water feature, alluding to the landscaping of historical country estates along the river Vliet, creates two different spaces, highly contrasting in terms of character, utility and shape.
-One space is the Meadow, the other the Reed island.
-They are visually framed by the woodlands of the country estates, the embankments of the Molensloot and the undulating groundworks that screen off both the amusement park and the Rotterdamsebaan.
-For visitors of the park, the traffic on the Rotterdamsebaan will be near-invisible.
+Molenvlietpark was developed in the wedge between the Drievliet country estate, the Rotterdamsebaan, and the Molensloot.
+A large body of water, referencing the park-like layouts of the country estates along the Vliet, creates two completely different spaces in terms of character, experience, and form: the meadow and the reed island.
+They are framed by the estate woodlands, the Molensloot quay, and a gently sloping earthwork that screens both the Drievliet recreational park and the Rotterdamsebaan.
+Traffic on the Rotterdamsebaan is hardly visible from the park.

 Interesting insights